-As a family-friendly Christmas market fair, there are rides for children and a special multi-level fairytale house with an observation deck, located on Plac Solny.
-Plus there’s a new addition to Plac Solny, the ‘Gallery of Santa Claus’.
+As a family-friendly Christmas market fair, there are rides for children and a special multi-level fairytale house with an observation deck on Plac Solny and the ‘Gallery of Santa Claus’.

-- Rynek and the Gothic Town Hall – The Market Square is where you’ll find most of the action.
+- You’ll find most of the action in Rynek and the Gothic Town Hall – The Market Square.
 Climb one of the church towers for great views over the square.
 The Town Hall is a good place to start and get your bearings.

 - Wroclaw University – Visit the assembly hall, Aula Leopoldina, to see the incredible baroque ceiling and frescoes.

-- Wroclaw gnomes – What began as a subversive political protest is now a fun pastime of children and tourists.
-Pay attention as you walk around the city and you’ll discover hundreds of little gnomes.
+- Wroclaw gnomes – What began as a subversive political protest is now a fun pastime for children and tourists.
+Pay attention as you walk around the city, and you’ll discover hundreds of little gnomes.

 - Leubus Abbey – More amazing baroque interiors an hour from Wroclaw.

 Visit Wroclaw is the official website for tourism in the city.
 It has a detailed list of things to do in Wroclaw and the Lower Silesia region, winter events, where to eat out and information on the Wroclaw tourist card.